Harmeet135/link_shortener/README.md

 ## About
-Hyperslice is a simple link shortener built using Astro, Koa, and SQL.
+Hyperslice is a simple link shortener built using Vue, Nodejs, and MYSQL.
 The name comes from the first word in HTTP, and the action of slicing a link! <br><br>
 Check it out [here](https://link-shortener-sandy.vercel.app/)

 ## Purpose